lropero/upgradeps/README.md

 ## Configuration file

-Instead of repeating the same flags, you can add an upgradeps.json file next to your package.json to define default behavior.
+Instead of repeating the same flags, you can add a `.upgradeps.json` file next to your package.json to define default behavior.

-If you run upgradeps without any options, upgradeps.json is loaded (if it exists) and its values are used (with built-in defaults where needed).
-If you pass any CLI options, upgradeps.json is ignored for that run and only CLI flags + defaults are used.
+If you run upgradeps without any options, `.upgradeps.json` is loaded (if it exists) and its values are used (with built-in defaults where needed).
+If you pass any CLI options, `.upgradeps.json` is ignored for that run and only CLI flags + defaults are used.

-### Example upgradeps.json
+### Example .upgradeps.json

-A typical configuration might look like this:

 ```json
 {